Develop cloud native Kubernetes Java applications on Okteto Cloud

 The username is the email associated with your Okteto account, or your GitHub username.

-For the password, you'll need to generate an Okteto Personal Access Token which you can generate from your dashboard.
+For the password, you'll need to generate an Okteto Personal Access Token.
+You can generate one from your Okteto Cloud dashboard.

 Project setup

-We can now easily configure our project to be Okteto friendly.
+Let's now continue by configuring our project to be Okteto friendly.

 Kubernetes Maven Plugin